0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer looks at the dossier, then at the picture, then the dossier, then the picture again, puzzled.

 Lieutenant Sessler crosses his arms and leans back, with a smug little smirk.
-"I had suspected that vermin Hassel had Ms. Leitzka against her will.
-I'm no specialist in human behavior, but I would surmise that crying over a family picture is proof that at the very least she is being kept away from people she cares about, no?"
+"I had suspected that vermin Hassel had Miss Leitzka against her will.
+I'm no specialist in human behavior, but I would bet that crying over a family picture is proof that at the very least she is being kept away from people she cares about, right?"

 Bayer continues to look over the dossier files with a furrowed brow.
 "Strange," he says.
 "Her profile does not contain any information about living or even deceased family members.
-There are no names, no addresses, just a picture from her likeness, and her general identity card information.
+There are no names, no addresses, just a picture of her likeness, and her identity card information.
 Nothing to support that picture is of her family, Lieutenant Sessler."

 Sessler emitted a cackle that might pass for laugh with generous consideration.
-"Ha, next you'll be telling us she came out, fully formed and grown, from the ocean spray inside a clam and she was clothed by nymphs and magical creatures, Sergeant."
+"Ha, next you'll be telling us she came out, fully formed and grown, from the ocean spray inside a clam!
+And she was clothed by nymphs and magical creatures, Sergeant!"

 Sergeant Bayer glared daggers into Sessler's skull.
 "Always a comedian.
 Never a laugh, Lieutenant."
 He spits.
-"As is expected, you miss the point entirely.
-I've seen shoddy intel work, but this..."
+"As is expected, you miss the point.
+I have seen shoddy intel work, but this..."
 He moves his hands around the dossier he was just riffling through as if it was rotting meat.
 "This is horrible, Lieutenant."

 "Caring about the quality of our internal processes, Bayer?
 Quelle surprise."
 Lieutenant Sessler snidely quips.

 "As a matter of fact, yes.
 Yes I do."
 Sergeant Bayer responds with an air of self-importance.
-"This woman of no name is part of an investigation by being associated to a citizen up until a week ago had no previous record, and the lack of intel we have on her doesn't bother you?
+"This woman of no name is part of an investigation by being associated to a citizen that up until a week ago had no previous record, and the lack of intel we have on her doesn't bother you?
 Does it not bother you even slightly, Lieutenant Sessler?
 I would say the biggest suspicion would be on this woman!
-Technically, I think we have to stop her the moment she crosses the door of that flat because we don't even have a regular police check on record of her.
+Technically, I think we have to stop her the moment she crosses the door of that flat because we do not even have a regular police check on record of her.
 We don't even have an add-"

 "What do you mean Sergeant?
 She clearly lives with Albert Hassel!"
 Sessler responds with and increased annoyance in his voice.

-"You'd think that, of course, but her address on file is not the one listed for Hassel.
-I don't think she even lives in that location, and I'm starting to doubt it even exists...
+"You would think that, of course, but her address on file is not the one listed for Hassel.
+I don't think she even lives in that location, and I am starting to doubt it even exists...
 Lieutenant, you are being quite flippant, even as this gross error is in your hands."
 Sergeant Bayer says, with an incensed demeanor.

 "Oh please, Bayer, the last person I want to hear that from is you."
 Lieutenant Sessler defends himself.

 "Answer me, Sessler.
 Why is there so little information on this woman?
-So little that we don't even know who the people in her picture even are?
+So little that we do not even know who the people on her picture even are?
 If not you, who must we blame for this much incompetence?"
 Sergeant Bayer accuses, raising the volume of his voice with every question.

-"That's immaterial, and not a part of this interrogatory procedure, Sergeant Bayer."
+"That's immaterial, and not a part of protocol, Sergeant Bayer."
 Sessler responds with gritted teeth.
 "I refuse to be responsible for work I did not supervise."

 Sergeant Bayer purses his lips and takes a small notepad from his breast pocket to jot down something.
-"At this point one has to wonder, Lieutenant Sessler, what ARE you responsible for."
+"At this point one has to wonder, Lieutenant Sessler, what ARE you responsible for?"
 He mutters, making no effort to hide his words.
-Sessler squeezes the papers he holds in his fists, crinkling loudly as a response.
+Sessler squeezes the papers he holds in his fists, crinkling loudly.

 He finishes his notes and addresses you directly.
 "So, Agent.
-What do we do now about this picture of, for all we know, perfect strangers?"
+What do we do now about this picture?"

 [You decide that tenuous evidence is simply not worth keeping considering the preponderant lack of information.]

 Sergeant Bayer lets out a heavy sigh.
 "You're right, Agent.
 We know too little, and this picture is largely meaningless without that information."
-With this, he tears the picture in two pieces and balls the pieces in his fist tightly.
-Lieutenant Sessler watches him do this, with a hateful glare.
+He turns to Lieutenant Sessler and asks.
+"Have we got any further disagreements, Lieutenant?"
+With Sessler's silence, the Sergeants slides the picture of a picture across the desk back to you for safekeeping.

-[Investigate internal intelligence to ascertain why the profile on Nadine Leitzka is lacking in detail, and keep the picture in the folder.]
+[Investigate internal intelligence to ascertain why the profile on Nadine Leitzka is lacking in detail.]

-"Normally, I'd be against keeping thinly substantiated evidence in a surveillance.
-But,I will have to agree, Agent.
+"Normally, I'd be against keeping thinly substantiated evidence in an investigation.
+But, I will have to agree with you, Agent.
 We have a problem in internal intelligence, or it might be on records, or somewhere else.
 Either way, this has to be examined."
-Sergeant Bayer said, nodding as he did. /n/n "And I guess you'll get your hands dirty figuring out why, Bayer" Lieutenant Sessler snidely remarks. /n/n Sergeant Bayer looks at his counterpart dead in the eye and pauses on every syllable.
-"Even if I have to dive into the pile myself."
+Sergeant Bayer said, nodding. /n/n "And I guess you'll get your hands dirty figuring out why, Bayer."
+Lieutenant Sessler snidely remarks. /n/n Sergeant Bayer looks at his counterpart dead in the eye and pauses on every syllable.
+"Even if I have to dive into a pile of trash myself."

 (super leader +2 AND leader -1)

 ### 2.5 Hastily scribbled map (super leader -1 AND leader +1)

 You explain that the surveillance feed captured Nadine Leitzka hurriedly putting away a suitcase you opened to investigate.
-It's safe to assume that the she seeks to hide the objects in it and this is the most notable.
+It's safe to assume that the she seeks to hide the objects in it.
 It would be relevant to the investigation where, if anywhere, the map depicts. [[(Do not display if 2.4 was presented) You hand over the instant picture you took with the Pentacon 6 you had on hand at the time.
 A picture of a picture smacks of tautology, but given the time constraints it was the best way to document the evidence.]]

 Sergeant Bayer looks at the picture and squints at it.
 "My, my."
 He coos.
 "What do we have here?
 Our little songbird wants to fly.
 A traitor to land and country in the making."
 He hands over the picture to Lieutenant Sessler before continuing.
 "I wish we could make out what this is, I have never been good at recognizing bits and pieces of maps, as much as I hate to admit it.
 I'd rather source our dedicated cartographers, but given the time sensitivity of the operation we will have to improvise."